International Harvester: Other agricultural products

-Along with its prominent tractor division, IH also sold several different types of farm-related equipment, such as balers, cultivators, combines (self-propelled and pull behind), stationary engines, wagons, combine heads, corn shellers, cotton pickers, manure spreaders, hay rakes, crop dusters, disk harrows, elevators, feed grinders, hammer mills, hay conditioners, milking machines, planters, mills, discs, plows, baler twine, and other miscellaneous equipment.
+Along with its prominent tractor division, IH also sold several different types of farm-related equipment, such as balers, cultivators, combines (self-propelled and pull behind), stationary engines, wagons, combine heads, corn shellers, corn planter, cotton pickers, manure spreaders, hay rakes, crop dusters, disk harrows, elevators, feed grinders, hammer mills, hay conditioners, milking machines, planters, mills, discs, plows, baler twine, and other miscellaneous equipment.

 Earthmoving division

-IH built up its earthmoving division over a period of time, buying companies and acquiring technology.
+IH built up its earthmoving division over time, buying companies and acquiring technology.
 Its heavy tractor range was an established offering, however IH wanted to offer innovative new construction technology.
-Significant moves included the purchase of the Frank G Hough company which produced an iconic machine called a PayLoader, and the purchase of French company Yumbo, which produced hydraulic excavators.
+Significant moves included the purchase of the Frank G Hough company, which produced an iconic machine called a PayLoader, and the purchase of French company Yumbo, which produced hydraulic excavators.

 Between 1956 and 1982 IH developed and sold a range of off-road dump trucks, which were known commercially as 'PayHaulers'.

 International manufactured and sold an extensive range of heavy equipment.
 In 1974 IH renamed this division the 'Payline' division.

 Payloaders

-The original payloader model was literally a tractor which had forks welded to the front.
-Frank Hough was the man who invented the concept and Hough's company worked closely with IH until it was purchased in 1952.
-The terminology came to mean any type of front loader machine, and loaders were manufactured in a number of varieties, included wheeled and track loaders, rear wheel loaders or an articulated steering design.
+The original payloader model was literally a tractor with forks welded to the front.
+Frank Hough invented the concept and Hough's company worked closely with IH until it was purchased in 1952.
+The terminology came to mean any type of front loader machine, and loaders were manufactured in a number of styles, including wheeled and track loaders, rear wheel loaders, and an articulated steering design.

 PayScrapers

-In the early 1950s contractors worldwide began using motor scrapers as a means of shifting dirt.
+In the early 1950s, contractors worldwide began using motor scrapers as a means of shifting dirt.
 IH had a hole in its product range; it did not offer a motor scraper product to the market.
 One of IH's suppliers, a company named Heil Earthmovers, manufactured a range of scrapers called 'Heiliners.'

 Rather than spend money on R&D and enter the market at a later date, in 1953 IH bought Heil's road machinery division, incorporating a range of motor and towed scrapers.